robotlolita/robotlolita.github.io/_posts/2013-06-06-one-npm-to-rule-them-all.md

 Languages and platforms that are heavily batteries-included usually strive for "There Should Be Only One Way of Doing X", and with that way of thinking those solutions might lose relevance with time, or they might simply not solve the stated problem in the best way it could (for example, Python's module system is shitty as fuck).

-The module landscape in JavaScript consists of a few well-known players (AMD, CommonJS), and attempts to port less-expressive package/namespacing conventions to the language (Gjs), to the most-naïve-solution-that-could-possibly-work (Module pattern).
+The module landscape in JavaScript consists of a few well-known players (AMD, CommonJS), to the most-naïve-solution-that-could-possibly-work (Module pattern).

 ### The no-module way